 About Trial College

 The inaugural ABOTA National Trial College in 2010 was conducted at Princeton University.
 The 2012, 2014, and 2016 Colleges were held at Harvard Law School in Cambridge, Massachusetts.
-This year we return to our 2018 program location at another of the country’s leading saw school.

 Designed for second- through sixth-year trial attorneys from both sides of the bar, the program consists of five days of intensive instruction, student exercises, and critiques culminating in three simultaneous mock jury trials on the final day with each student having significant participation.